techbrett/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 - **Advanced collaboration analytics** - View external collaboration activity data on your users, teams, federated domains, channels, and guests.

+- **Priority account chat controls​** - Allows an IT Admin to assign a policy to specific users, granting them the ability to block incoming 1:1 chats from people within the organization.

 - **Audio quality alerts** - Set up alerts for in-progress meeting audio issues and get notified immediately when your specified users experience issues.

 - **Custom user policy packages** - Create policy packages to simplify, streamline, and help provide consistency when managing policies for groups of users across your organization.